Skip to content

 2. the application is accompanied by technical specifications, data sheets or brochures/catalogues giving adequate technical details of the commodities under application.

-Application forms that are not properly completed or not accompanied by relevant technical information will be rejected.
+Application forms that are not properly completed or not accompanied by relevant technical information will not be accepted.

 Import Licensing Procedures

-18. Applications for import of strategic commodities from any country (place) are normally approved, unless there is suspicion that the items imported may be re-exported illegally.
-However, applications covering sensitive commodities will be closely scrutinized and may be subject to inter-departmental reviews.
-Besides, the Trade and Industry Department may attach to any licence any condition as it may consider necessary, e.g. a condition that the importer, after importing the article, may not remove it from a place specified by the Commissioner of Customs and Excise, unless he so approves.
-This condition is commonly referred to as a "direction order" and is used to prevent unauthorized re-export.
+15. Applications for import of strategic commodities from any country/place are normally approved, unless there is suspicion that the items imported may be re-exported illegally.
+However, applications covering sensitive commodities will be closely scrutinised and may be subject to inter-departmental reviews.
+Besides, the Trade and Industry Department may attach to any licence any condition as it may consider necessary, e.g. a condition that the importer should seek approval from the Director-General of Trade and Industry for resale/transfer/ disposal of their products or lodge export licence applications for re-export.

 Export Licensing Procedures

-19. The Department normally approves applications for export to most member countries (places) of the Wassenaar Arrangement or to countries (places) that have an effective export control system in place unless it sees any particular reason why it should not.
+16. The Trade and Industry Department normally approves applications for export to countries/places that have an effective export control system in place unless it sees any particular reason why it should not.
 One example is a strong suspicion that the articles covered by the application are to be diverted to proliferators.
-The Department may attach to any licence such conditions as it considers necessary, e.g. a condition that the licensee must obtain a delivery verification certificate for post-shipment verification or an international import certificate prior to the shipment of the goods, or some other acceptable forms of delivery/import certification such as a landing certificate from the importing countries' (places') authorities.
+The Trade and Industry Department may attach to any licence such conditions as it considers necessary, e.g. a condition that the licensee must obtain a delivery verification certificate for post-shipment verification or an international import certificate prior to the shipment of the goods, or some other acceptable forms of delivery/import certification such as a landing certificate from the importing countries’/places’ authorities.

 Other Licensing Requirements

-23. Notwithstanding the general licensing arrangements set out at paragraphs 18-22 above, depending on the technical capability of the goods, the foreign exporting country (place) and the ultimate destinations, the Department may request further documents to support an application.
-Documents so required may include the following :
+17. Depending on the technical capability of the goods, the technology originating and/or exporting country/place and the ultimate destinations, the Trade and Industry Department may request further documents to support an application.
+Documents so required may include the following:

-24. Licence applications covering exports of strategic commodities to any country (place) on a temporary basis (e.g. participation in an exhibition after which the goods will be returned to Hong Kong) are also processed by the Trade and Industry Department under special licensing procedures for temporary exports.
-Such licence application must be supported by documentary evidence certifying that the goods are exported to the country (place) on a temporary basis.
-Furthermore, as a condition of issue of the temporary export licence, the licensee is required, among other things, to declare and undertake to :
+18. Licence applications covering export of strategic commodities to any country/place on a temporary basis (e.g. participation in an exhibition after which the goods will be returned to Hong Kong) are also processed by the Trade and Industry Department under special licensing procedures for temporary export.
+Such licence application must be supported by documentary evidence certifying that the goods are exported to the country/place on a temporary basis.
+Furthermore, as a condition of issue of the temporary export licence, the licensee is required, among other things, to declare and undertake to:

 1. bring the same goods back to Hong Kong immediately after use; and

-2. present the goods and the licence to officers of the HK Customs and Excise Service at Customs Control Points for examination and endorsement, both at the time of departure of the goods to the country (place) and upon their return to Hong Kong.
+2. present the goods and the licence to officers of the Customs and Excise Department at Customs Control Points for examination and endorsement, both at the time of departure of the goods and upon their return to Hong Kong.

-25. To facilitate the trade to import strategic commodities from any country (place) on a temporary basis (e.g. for repair in Hong Kong), licence applications covering the subsequent return of the goods to the original exporting country (place) can also be approved by the Trade and Industry Department under special licensing procedures.
-Physical examination of the goods at the time of importation (e.g. for repair in Hong Kong) and the subsequent return (after repair) to the original exporting country (place) is also one of the conditions which the licensee must comply with.
+19. To facilitate the trade to import strategic commodities from any country/place on a temporary basis (e.g. for goods subject to repair in Hong Kong), licence applications covering the subsequent return of the goods to the original exporting country/place can also be approved by the Trade and Industry Department under special licensing procedures.
+Physical examination of the goods at the time of import and the subsequent return to the original exporting country/place is also one of the conditions which the licensee must comply with.

 1. ensure that all details required in the application forms are correctly filled in;